aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Layouts/Saving_and_Restoring_Layouts.rst

 By default, the layout is saved when closing the project, and this layout is restored upon re-opening the project.
-Via the option :ref:`Options_Startup_Layout`  you can change this default behavior, for example to make sure that an end-user application always starts with a default (developer defined) layout.
+Via the option :ref:`option-AIMMS-startup_layout` you can change this default behavior, for example to make sure that an end-user application always starts with a default (developer defined) layout.

-How and when a layout is saved and restored, depends on the setting of the option :ref:`Options_Startup_Layout` .
+How and when a layout is saved and restored, depends on the setting of the option :ref:`option-AIMMS-startup_layout`.
 This option has three possible values: 'Last use', 'From project' and 'System default'.